Notes:

 Steps to take after tw_model_wipe or tw_model_init:

-1) (item f) Use the procedure in KA 000239641 to import the root node keys (Run the commands on any cluster member or on the standalone appliance):
+1) (item f) Use the procedure in Discovery: How to perform import and export of root node keys - INCLUDES VIDEO to import the root node keys (Run the commands on any cluster member or on the standalone appliance):

-The command is: tw_root_node_key_import /usr/tideway/root_node_keys.xml (but please see the KA for full instructions)
+The command is: tw_root_node_key_import /usr/tideway/root_node_keys.xml (but please see Discovery: How to perform import and export of root node keys - INCLUDES VIDEO for full instructions)

 2) (item e) Upgrade the TKU to the version that was active before the model wipe, or a more recent version